How to Properly Mix Concrete

 too dry concrete Family Handyman

-Drag the hoe through the mix to make a trough.
+• Drag the hoe through the mix to make a trough.
 The mix is too dry if the sides of the trough are crumbly and the concrete falls in chunks when you disturb it.
-Add water one cup at a time, mixing between each addition.

-Too Runny Concrete
+Runny Concrete Mix

 Too runny concrete Family Handyman

-Add more dry concrete if the mix is too wet and soupy and sags into the trench.
+• Add more dry concrete if the mix is too wet and soupy and sags into the trench.

 Just Right Concrete Mix